holatuwol/liferay-zendesk-userscript/README.md

 - Adds the account code to all open tabs
 - Updates the window title to make it easier to find tickets via browser history
+- Changes the color for the open-pending ticket label so that it’s different from open
+- Shortens the text label describing ticket status to one letter (except open-pending, which is OP)